matomo-org/developer-documentation/docs/distributing-your-plugin.md

 * get user feedback via email or the Github issue tracker
 * see how many people use your plugin
 * allow people to donate money
+* allow people to get in touch with you to get help or to report bugs and features
 * get exposure for your skills and work

 ## Preparing your plugin for the marketplace